-- Emergency: Dial x767 (SOS) from a campus phone (do not call 911, as this will actually delay the emergency response).
+- do not call 911, as this will delay the emergency response

-- Hours: Open with officers on duty 24 hours a day, 365 days a year.
+- open with officers on duty 24 hours a day, 365 days a year

 Students can contact Campus Safety at any time to reach a member of the College’s emergency on-call rotation (Student Life, Health Services, or Psychological Services staff ).
 Calls can be made anonymously and the reason for the call does not need to be disclosed.